 Steps in the juvenile justice process in Virginia:

-- At juvenile court intake, the intake officer is authorized to (a) take informal action, or (b) take formal action and file a petition.
+2. At juvenile court intake, the intake officer is authorized to (a) take informal action, or (b) take formal action and file a petition.

-- Informal actions an intake officer may take include referral to a crisis shelter, counseling, or other action to “divert” the case from the juvenile justice system.
-Diversion is sometimes used for first offenses and may involve the juvenile and his or her parents attending an educational program offered through the court.
+3. Informal actions may include referral to a crisis shelter, counseling, or other action to divert the case from the juvenile justice system.
+Diversion is sometimes used for first offenses and may involve the juvenile attending an educational program offered through the court.

-- If the intake officer decides to take formal action and file a petition, the intake officer will also determine whether the juvenile should be detained or released to his or her parents or guardians.
+4. If the intake officer decides to take formal action and file a petition, the intake officer will also determine whether the juvenile should be detained or released to his or her parents or guardians.
 The decision is based on the juvenile’s risk to self or community and risk of flight.

-- If the decision is made to detain the juvenile, a detention hearing is held within 72 hours in the J&DR District Court to determine the need for further detention.
+5. If the decision is made to detain the juvenile, a detention hearing is held within 72 hours in the J&DR District Court to determine the need for further detention.

-- A preliminary hearing is held to ensure the case has enough merit to continue.
+6. A preliminary hearing is held to ensure the case has enough merit to continue.
 If no probable cause exists, the case is dismissed.
 If cause is determined, the case moves to the adjudicatory hearing.

-- Also during this preliminary phase, a transfer hearing may be held to decide whether a case should be transferred to Circuit Court for trial.
+7. Also during this preliminary phase, a transfer hearing may be held to decide whether a case should be transferred to Circuit Court for trial.
 Transfer may occur when a juvenile, 14 years of age or older, is alleged to have committed an especially serious crime and it is decided the juvenile should be tried as an adult.